kirillsemyonkin/ctf-grsu-new-year-2024/forensics/photo-inside-the-airplane-cabin-171/README.md

 1. The magazine says `baltic`.
 Searching for the airline, find `airBaltic`.

-2. Searching for the planes that have the same-looking seats as in the photo.
+2. Searching for the planes that have the similar enough seats as in the photo.
 The resulting plane - `Airbus A220-300` (aka `Bombardier CS300`).

 3. [Information about the plane from the company airBaltic](https://www.airbaltic.com/ru/vozdushniy-flot).
    Also there is a plan of the seats: